NeoLoadSupermon/NeoLoadSuperMonIntetration/README.md

    * `databaseName` (Optional) : Name of the database
    * `useCaseIdentifier` (Required) : Name of the test

-DatabaseType and databaseName will structure the data collected from SUpermon in NeoLoad WEB
+DatabaseType and databaseName will structure the data collected from Supermon in NeoLoad WEB

 SupermonContext will update the test results in NeoLoad web with all the information required to be able to Interact with SUpermon during the test